-Common ENT Problems in Children
+Common ENT Conditions in Children – Paediatric ENT

 Children are prone to ENT conditions because many structures within the ENT region are developmentally immature and are prone to dysfunction (poor functioning).
 For example, the eustachian tube (fig 1) is shorter and does not open effectively until the child reaches puberty resulting in middle ear conditions, sinuses are only fully developed at 8 years old and tonsils and adenoids are often large and only shrink in the teens.
 Children also do not complain of their symptoms resulting in many conditions being inadequately managed or left completely undetected.